astronomer/docs/astro/manage-astro-executors.md

 ## Kubernetes executor

 The [Kubernetes executor](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/executor/kubernetes.html) dynamically launches and terminates Pods to run Airflow tasks.
-The Kubernetes executor can use the Kubernetes API to create Pods for running tasks.
+The Kubernetes executor leverages the Kubernetes API to create Pods for running tasks.
 The Kubernetes executor is implemented at the configuration level of the Airflow instance, which means a new Kubernetes Pod is created for every task instance.
 The Kubernetes executor is recommended when you need to control resource optimization, isolate your workloads, maintain long periods without running tasks, or run tasks for extended periods during deployments.

-The Kubernetes executor runs as a process in the Airflow Scheduler.
 You select and modify Kubernetes executor settings in the Cloud UI.
 Astro automatically allocates resources to Pods created by the Kubernetes executor, but you can adjust them to meet your requirements.
 See [Configure a Deployment](configure-deployment-resources.md).

 ### Benefits

 - Fault tolerance.
 A task that fails doesn't cause other tasks to fail.
-- Run tasks in a Kubernetes cluster outside of the Astro data plane.
-This can be helpful when you need to run individual tasks on infrastructure that isn't currently supported by Astro, such as GPU nodes or other third-party services.
 - Specify CPU and memory limits or minimums to optimize performance and reduce costs.
 - Task isolation.
 A task uses only the resources allocated to it and it can't consume resources allocated to other tasks.
 - Running tasks are not interrupted when a deploy is pushed.